CristianStirbu/racinggame/README.md

 Games name: UmbraKart

+when starting up the program the secene your suppose to start at is "Mainmenu"

 the sources i used for this project are:

 for 3D movment as well as rotaion i used this video https://www.youtube.com/watch?v=xF19LIYfUmY&t=713s